Health

 Wed

-VMH Auxiliary Euchre Marathon scheduled to be held February 15
+VMH Auxiliary Euchre Marathon February 15

 The Auxiliary of Veterans Memorial Hospital will be holding its monthly Euchre Marathon for all individuals of the community interested Thursday, February 15.
 Men and women are welcome to attend, even if not an Auxiliary member.
 The Euchre marathons are held the third Thursday of each month at the Senior Citizens Room at the Waukon Wellness Center.